johnmanong/book-notes/rails-4-tutorial/notes.md

   - Efficiency in Production
     - compilation into single files also includes minification, which makes the file smaller but difficult to read
     - does not work well for caching, if each page has its own file
-    - precompiling assets is best for production, but can be turned off in development for developers sake (??HOW??)
+    - precompiling assets is best for production, but can be turned off in development for developers sake (debug_assets=true ?)

-5.2.2 | Syntatcially Awesome Stylesheets
+### 5.2.2 | Syntatcially Awesome Stylesheets
   - improves css, 'nesting' and 'variables' ('mixins' covered in a later chapter)
   - .scss is strictly a superset of CSS (only adds)
   - every valid css file is a valid scss file